 Jessie Garcia: Correct, there just wasn’t a lot of education about it.
 It was a club team so we didn’t a trainer on site.
 At least my coach notice three days later, “Hey, don’t play for the next couple of weeks.”
 But I really struggled in school, I had a hard time reading and writing for about six months.
 I had constant headaches.
 There was a lack of focus so I really struggled.
 And I think, or I know it was because those 24 hours after the injury happens are really critical with how your recovery will be later on.
 And like I said, I just didn’t even know to take care of myself and that’s kind of where this whole product was inspired.

-Jessie Garcia: Yeah, it took a couple months.
-It really took a couple months to realize that this was the lasting effects of an undiagnosed concussion.
+Jessie Garcia: Yeah, it took a couple of months.
+It really took a couple of months to realize that this was the lasting effect of an undiagnosed concussion.
 I did not have guidance from a doctor, my coach at least sat me out.
 And it was funny, I actually wanted to play.

 Ron Bauman: Right, I’m sure.